MicrosoftDocs/customer-voice/cv-docs/manage-projects.md

     - Email templates and their corresponding languages

 > [!NOTE]
 > When you update a project, existing email templates of the surveys are not updated.
 Instead, duplicate email templates are created for each template in the source survey.
+For example, there are two projects P1 and P1-copy.
+There are two surveys S1 and S2 in the project.
+Survey S2 contains email templates ET1 and ET2.
+When you update project P1 with project P1-copy, the email templates ET1 and ET2 are not updated.
+Instead, two new email templates ET1 and ET2 are created in the project P1.

 Let's understand the update operation with the following example.